 If you have layers this can also make hair appear shorter as it will be varying lengths.

 So, if growing out your curly hair seems like an impossible task then it’s not because of your hair type.
 It’s due to other factors that you can gain control of.

 Is Curl Trimming For Hair Growth Good Or Bad?

 There’s a misconception that you need to trim the ends of your hair regularly to maintain healthy hair – even when it doesn’t look like they need to be trimmed!

-Many people believe that this will help accelerate hair growth.
-But it doesn’t help much at all!
+Many people believe that this will help accelerate hair growth to get out of the awkward hair growth phase, but it doesn’t help much at all.

 You should only trim the ends of your hair when there are dead ends that need to be removed.

 Honestly, many people do not need to get their hair trimmed every 6 – 8 weeks.
 Not if the ends are really cared for.

 In order to maintain healthy hair, you should focus on sealing the ends of your hair rather than trimming them.
 This will help to prevent dry, brittle ends leading to breakage.

 Curls can’t be cut in the same way as straight hair can, which is why it’s recommended that you always go to a professional stylist who has experience cutting curly hair.